luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 This is WSL2 bridging in really short, as a reference for those that do it repeatedly, and don't want to ready everything.
 This is version for those that already have Hyper-V, vSwitch, and want Ubuntu distro with systemd networking.
-For full tutorial please go here: https://github.com/luxzg/WSL2-fixes/blob/master/networkingMode%3Dbridged.md If you haven't EVER setup WSL2 with systemd and bridged networking - please read full file.
+For full tutorial please go here: https://github.com/luxzg/WSL2-fixes/blob/master/networkingMode%3Dbridged.md

+If you haven't EVER setup WSL2 with systemd and bridged networking - please read full file.

+If you need more information about commands and configurations mentioned in this guide - pleas read full file.

 # Install WSL 2 Preview
 To get latest updates and features, including virtual switch bridging you NEED the latest Preview version and need to get it from Microsoft Store